cainus/percolator/README.md

   console.log('Percolator running on ' + $P.port);
 });
 ```
-*  Create a "resources" sub-directory in your project directory.
+*  Create a `resources` sub-directory in your project directory.
 This is where you'll put all your "resources",
 which are essentially handlers for all the methods of each url.
 If you've used a server-side MVC framework like
 Rails, you can think of "resources" as "controllers" for now.

 *  Create your first resource.
-Just create a file named _index.js in the 'resources' directory and copy/paste
+Just create a file named _index.js in the `resources` directory and copy/paste
 this "Hello World" example into it.

 ```javascript